-SEAM's data destruction services meet NIST Special Publication 800-88 standards to ensure government agencies are in compliance with the required security controls through proper sanitization or destruction of Information Systems (IS).
+SEAM’s data destruction services for hard drives and solid state drives meet NIST Special Publication 800-88 standards to ensure government agencies are in compliance with the required security controls through proper sanitization or destruction of Information Systems (IS).
 We provide on and offsite data shredding services, complete disk wiping and chain of custody reporting for a clear audit trail of each data-containing device.
 Here are a few standards and regulations to be aware of:

-- EO 13693: Executive Order (EO) 13693, Planning for Federal Sustainability in the Next Decade, was signed on 19 March 2015 and outlines a number of measures to make the Federal Government’s operations more sustainable.
-Under the order, agencies shall follow the guidelines in the 2012 GSA Bulletin FMR B-34, "Disposal of Federal Electronic Assets" for the documentation and appropriate disposal of excess and surplus Federal Electronic Assets (FEA) or when returning leased electronics.
+- EO 13834: Executive Order (EO) 13834, Efficient Federal Operations, was signed on May 17, 2018 and outlines a number of measures to make the Federal Government’s agencies prioritize actions that reduce waste, cut costs, enhance the resilience of Federal infrastructure and operations, and enable more effective accomplishment of its mission.
+Guidelines are included in Sec.
+2 (f) to “implement waste prevention and recycling measures and comply with all Federal requirements with regard to solid, hazardous, and toxic waste management and disposal” as well as Sec.2 (g) “acquire, use, and dispose of products and services, including electronics, in accordance with statutory mandates for purchasing preference, Federal Acquisition Regulation requirements, and other applicable Federal procurement policies”.
+Agencies may refer to the 2012 GSA Bulletin FMR B-34, “Disposal of Federal Electronic Assets” for the documentation and appropriate disposal of excess and surplus Federal Electronic Assets (FEA) or when returning leased electronics.
 This includes recycling e-waste through certified recyclers and manufacturer take-back programs.
 Excess and surplus electronics should not be disposed of in landfill or incinerators.
 GSA recognizes only two environmentally responsible recycling standards and related third-party certification programs, the Responsible Recycling (R2) program and the e-Stewards® program.

 - FISMA: In 2002, The Federal Information Security Management Act (FISMA) was passed into law, requiring federal agencies and government contractors to develop, document, and implement information security procedures to safeguard their Information Systems (IS).
 Organizations must protect their IS media, both paper and digital, limit IS access to authorized users, and sanitize or destroy IS media before disposal or release for reuse.
 Per FISMA, National Institute of Standards and Technology (NIST) standards help federal agencies meet the requirements for security controls of digital media potentially containing classified information.